 PSU is often gets ignored and people invest in a cheaper PSU which causes either the system faults or gets itself killed in the action.
 So always invest in good quality PSU and if the budget is tight, then buy the entry-level Cooler master or Corsair PSU.

-The later is a Gold-certified which means better capacitors and quality and will offer much better supply to your components.
+The Gold-certified power supply means better capacitors and quality and will offer a much better supply to your components.
 The 650 Watts (Corsair) or the 750 Watts (EVGA) will be enough for our build and will also serve you in future upgrades.

 The motherboard is the one that connects all the components in a PC and also offers some extra features like overclocking and the amount of RAM you can use.